-Connie Doyle is eighteen and pregnant her boyfriend has kicked her out.
-She accidentaly ends up on a train where she meets Hugh Winterbourne and his wife Patricia who is pregnant.
+Connie Doyle is eighteen and pregnant when her boyfriend kicks her out.
+She accidentally ends up on a train where she meets Hugh Winterbourne and his wife Patricia who is pregnant.
 The ...
 See full summary »

 Shannon Andrews <Shannon.B.Andrews@m.cc.utah.edu>

 6 of 9 people found this review helpful.

 Was this review helpful to you?